garrandall/popular-music-data/tracks/aaron-s-party--come-get-it--aaron-carter.md

 Here we go now, come on
 Uh uh what what

 Na na na na...
-Na na na na...
+Na na na na

 Things are goin' great
 Then to my surprise